DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/getter.md

 ## Getters in Markup

-The main feature of Getter is an ability to connect a result valeu to markup.
-TemplateConnector is a visialisation primitive that serves this need.
+The main application of Getter is a possibility to connect a result value to markup.
+[TemplateConnector](../reference/template-connector.md) is a visialisation primitive that serves this need.

 // demo with connected getter